 The Air Force Reserve supports the regular Air Force in fulfilling its national security objectives by providing professionals in mission critical roles.
 In addition, it is a major force in your community by contributing manpower and expertise in the wake of national disaster or civil unrest to protect life and property, and to preserve peace, order and public safety.

-Although the Air Force Reserve is a separate command of the U.S. Air Force, its aviators and personnel have played significant roles in all of America's wars and most of it's major contingencies since the beginning of the 20th Century.
+Although the Air Force Reserve is a separate command of the U.S. Air Force, its aviators and personnel have played significant roles in all of America's wars and most of its major contingencies since the beginning of the 20th century.

 Education Benefits and Skills Training

 Community College of the Air Force -- The CCAF enables students to earn an associate in applied science degree.
 The college is only open to enlisted active-duty Air Force, Air National Guard and Air Force Reserve members.
 CCAF offers 71 degree programs and has more than 270,000 airmen enrolled, making it the largest multi-campus community college in the world.

 To earn their two-year degrees, students combine Air Force technical training, professional military education and general education credits from accredited colleges and universities.
 Most technical training is completed at schools on four bases: Keesler Air Force Base, Mississippi; or Lackland, Sheppard and Goodfellow Air Force Bases in Texas.
 All technical courses are completed at CCAF-affiliated Air Force schools.
 For liberal arts prerequisites, students can complete these at civilian colleges and universities.